localjo/campfire-bc-storefront/src/pages/index.md

   blurbs:
     - title: Kindling
       text: >
-        Start with some kindling as you warm-up and get comfortable.
+        Start with some kindling questions as you warm-up and get comfortable.
     - title: Flames
       text: >
         Once the fire is started, get a little closer and more personal around some flames.